TheArturthur/CoppermindScraper/Cosmere/Prime Aqasix.md

 ## Rights and Duties
 The symbol of office for a Prime Aqasix is a hat with sweeping sides called the [[Yuanazixin\| Imperial Yuanazixin]].
 The Prime is the leader of the [[Azir\| Azish Empire]], and as such is responsible for their international politics, diplomatic relations and other matters of state.
-However, they are not an absolute ruler, and are obliged to listen to their advisors, most importantly the viziers.
+They have absolute power, but are not supposed to use their power in its entirety, and are obliged to listen to their advisors, most importantly the viziers.
 Together, the viziers have sufficient pull to force their own opinion on the Prime.
 In addition, whenever a Prime makes a public decree, all citizens have a month to comply, and may protest the new law in the meantime through both formal and informal means.
 The Prime is considered a public asset, owned by the people.
 As such, there are lotteries for the chance to watch the Prime sleep or eat, and the onlookers are free to collect items such as hair or nail clippings.
 In fact, a Prime appears to be a quasi-religious figure for the Azish, as pieces of ancient Primes are sometimes preserved as relics.
 The Prime's permission is required for the leaders of the Azish Empire's member states to marry.